What is ankle dislocation?

 Your doctor may give you advice about your diet.
 This is because eating a diet that is rich in calcium, vitamin D, and protein can help you heal.
 Your doctor may ask you to not use certain over-the-counter medicines for pain.
 Some of these may delay normal bone healing.
 If you smoke, your doctor will advise you to stop smoking.
 Smoking can also delay bone healing.

-What are the complications of ankle dislocation?
+What are possible complications of ankle dislocation?

 You might have complications from your ankle dislocation, such as:

-- Ankle arthritis causing chronic ankle pain
+- Ankle arthritis causing lasting (chronic) ankle pain

 - Infection, which may need treatment with antibiotics or follow-up surgery